Hari-Balu/NLP/README.md

 # 🗣️ Natural Language Processing (NLP)

 Welcome to my **NLP** repository!
-This is a hands-on journey into Natural Language Processing — covering everything from text preprocessing to building real-world NLP applications.
+This is a hands-on journey into Natural Language Processing, covering everything from text preprocessing to building real-world NLP applications.
 Whether you're preparing for interviews, working on projects, or diving deeper into machine learning for text, this repo is for you.

 ---